Struktal/Struktal/README.md

 ### Repository setup
 - Use this repository as a template for your project by clicking on the green button `Use this template` on the top of this page.
 This will create a new repository with the same files as this one.
+- Under the repository's `Settings` > `Actions` > `General`, change the workflow permissions from "Read repository contents and packages permissions" to "Read and write permissions" to allow the pipeline to add the newly built package to the GitHub Container Registry.
 - Create repository variables and secrets for GitHub Actions:

   | Variable name          | Description                                                         |